MICHELE NORRIS, Host:

 It is a day of celebration for Republicans, but this morning, the congressman who is likely to become Speaker of the House, John Boehner, said Republicans are also humbled by the trust voters have placed in them.

-Representative JOHN BOEHNER (Republican, Ohio): And we recognize this is time for us to roll up our sleeves and go to work on the people's priorities -creating jobs, cutting spending, and reforming the way Congress does its business.
+JOHN BOEHNER: And we recognize this is time for us to roll up our sleeves and go to work on the people's priorities - creating jobs, cutting spending, and reforming the way Congress does its business.
 It's not just what the American people demanding, it's what they are expecting from us.

 SIEGEL: We have more now on Congressman Boehner's rise through the ranks of Congress from NPR's Audie Cornish.